-- The almond milk can be subbed for any non dairy milk such as soy if you have an allergy.
-Additionally, if you have a coconut allergy, you can simply leave the coconut cream out.
+The almond milk can be subbed for any non dairy milk such as soy if you have an allergy.
+Additionally, if you have a coconut allergy, you can simply leave the coconut cream out or sub for cashew cream.
 It will still be creamy and delicious!

 Try these recipes!

 - Lemon Asparagus Pasta with White Bean Sauce

 - Pasta with White Wine Cream Sauce

 - Creamy Roasted Red Pepper Pasta